oxfordmmm/NEKSUS_ont_hybrid_assembly_comparison/README.md

 #### Assembly evaluation
 Assembly completeness was assessed by the proportion of chromosomes and plasmids reconstructed.
+Chromosomes were defined as 'fully reconstructed' where a contig was >4Mb and fully circularised.
+Plasmids were either fully reconstructed, or partly reconstructed/misassembled.
+Fully reconstructed plasmids were defined as contigs that aligned to eachother (dnadiff from the MUMmer4 package (v4.0.0)), had the same replicon/Inc type assignment (PlasmidFinder v), had the same circulairity (either all circular, or all linear) and were within 200bp in length of eachother, from at least 2 assemblers.
+Misassembled plasmids were defined as fully reconstructed, but where one of the Inc typ, circularity, or length criteria were not met.

-Accuracy was assessed by substitutions and indels corrected by realigning Illumina short-reads to assemblies (Pypolca), MLST assignment (mlst v2.23.0), and recovery of key genes (AMRFinderPlus v4.0.3 with the species flag inferred from Kraken2 (v2.1.3).).
+Accuracy was assessed by substitutions and indels corrected by realigning Illumina short-reads to assemblies using Pypolca, MLST assignment (mlst v2.23.0), and the recovery of key resistance and virulence genes (AMRFinderPlus v4.0.3 with the species flag inferred from Kraken2 (v2.1.3)).

-  Dnadiff from MUMmer4 (v4.0.0) was used to align all assemblies against the Flye-Polypolish hybrid assembly (chosen as the “gold-standard”) for each isolate. mlst (v2.23.0) was used to identify multi locus sequence type (MLST).
-Key resistance, stress and virulence genes were identified using AMRFinder Plus (v4.0.3)

 ### Statistical analysis and visualisation

 Statistical analysis and visualisation were done in R (v4.4.1; R Core Team 2024).
 Proportions were compared with Fisher’s exact test, and counts with Wilcoxon signed-rank tests.